 The Triangular Face Shape

-The triangular-shaped face is the reverse of the heart-shape . . . a dominant jaw line with narrowing at the cheek bone and temples.
+The triangular-shaped face is the reverse of the heart-shape with a fuller, more dominant jaw line, and narrowing at the cheek bones and temples.

 The Diamond Face Shape

-The diamond-shaped face is a cross between heart and a dramatic oval face shape.
-A diamond face is widest at the cheekbones, and narrow equally at the forehead and jaw line.
-A diamond face is balanced and dramatic.
+The diamond-shaped face is a cross between a heart and an oval face shape.
+This shape is widest at the cheekbones or temples, and narrows similarly at the forehead and jaw line.

 A diamond face shape is balanced as an oval face is, but with more dramatic lines from cheekbones to chin.
 Almost everything works with your face shape so have fun and experiment with a variety of hair styles!
 However, if you have a dramatic diamond shape with high prominent cheekbones narrowing to a small chin, consider leaving some hair in the nape or chin area to create more fullness and balance between your cheekbones and more delicate chin line.

 - Any length bob cut; layered, stacked or one length.

 - Stay away from too much hair on your face, which will hide your dramatic features.

 Matching face shapes and hair styles just right is one of the most important beauty secrets.
 Hopefully these tips will help you get it right once and for all.